 That’s why I tell young marketers to start by working under someone more experienced.
 Learn how to run ads, create content, and optimize campaigns before trying to sell services.

-Selling is easy.
-Delivering results is hard.
 If you land five clients but can’t get them real results, they won’t stick around.
 Our approach focuses on helping participants become execution experts who stand out because of their reliability and results-driven mindset.

 By setting the bar high and supporting each other, we create an environment where everyone rises to the challenge.
 Worse, they’ll demand refunds and tell others you’re a fraud.

-Before you start pitching businesses, ask yourself: can you actually do the work?
+Before you start pitching businesses, ask yourself: Can you actually do the work?
 If I gave you a Google Ads account right now, could you improve its performance?
 If not, you need to focus on learning, not selling.
 That’s what separates the amateurs from the real players.

 Too many people focus on selling first, thinking they’ll figure out the execution later.
 But that’s a losing game.
 Digital marketing is about tangible results, more leads, more sales, and measurable ROI.
-If you don’t know how to track conversions, optimize ad spend, or adjust campaigns based on performance data, you’ll quickly lose credibility.

 For example, I’ve gotten on countless coaching calls with so-called “SEO” agencies, who after learning about their practices, don’t even know what EEAT is.
 How can you expect to help others, if you yourself don’t know the basic fundamentals of the thing others are paying you for?